Follow Us on Facebook & Instagram

 Suffering From Infertility?
 Consider Your Options

 It is a desire for most people to have a child at some point in their life.
 Therefore, it is crucial for a person to understand fertility issues as early as possible.
 Infertility is defined as the inability to conceive within one year of frequent intercourse.
-According to the Center for Disease Control (CDC), infertility affects approximately ten percent of women in the US.
+According to the Center for Disease Control (CDC), infertility affects approximately 10 percent of women in the US.
 Research indicates that aging affects fertility in women.
 They are born with a specific number of eggs in their ovaries.
 As they get older, the number and the quality of the eggs decrease.
 After the age of thirty, the chances of conceiving decrease by between three to five percent.
 The extent is even higher after the age of forty.
 Below are some of the causes of infertility in women.

 • Damaged Fallopian Tubes — Fertilization takes place in the fallopian tube.
 Therefore, if damaged, the contact between the sperm and the egg does not occur.
 Causes of damage to the fallopian tube include certain sexually transmitted diseases such as gonorrhea, pelvic inflammatory diseases, ectopic pregnancy, etc.